risk-first/website/Estimates.md

  - **Bill _wants_ the system in 3-4 months.**  It doesn't happen.
  - **He says it "must be delivered in 6 months", but this doesn't happen either.**  However, the world (and the project) doesn't end: _it carries on_.
 What does this mean about the truth of his statement?
 Was he deliberately lying about the end date, or just espousing his view on the [Schedule Risk](Scarcity-Risk#schedule-risk)?
  - **Carl's original estimate was 9 months.**   Was he working to this all along?
 Did the initial brow-beating over deadlines at point `(1)` contribute to [Agency Risk](Agency-Risk) in a way that _didn't_ happen at point `(2)`?
  - **Why _did_ Bill get so angry?**  His understanding of the [Schedule Risk](Scarcity-Risk#schedule-risk) was, if anything, _worse_ than Carl's.
-It's not stated in the account, but it's likely the [Trust Risk](Communication-Risk#trust--belief-risk) moved upwards:  Did his superiors stop trusting him?
+It's not stated in the account, but it's likely the [Trust Risk](Communication-Risk#trust--belief-risk) moved up the hierarchy:  Did his superiors stop trusting him?
 Was his job at stake?
- - **How could including this risk in the discussion have improved the planning process?**  Could the conversation have started like this instead?
+ - **How could including this risk in the discussion have improved the planning process?**  Maybe the conversation have started like this instead:

 > "I think it will take about 9 months, but that's just a rough estimate at this point," Carl said.
 "That's not going to work," Bill said.
 "I was hoping you'd say 3 or 4 months.
 I need to show the board something by then or I'm worried they will lose confidence in me and this project".